mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

 ##### AWS account access

-- Administrative privileges or IAM user with sufficient permissions <!-- EDITORIAL COMMENT: Shall we list those permissions?  -->
+- Administrative privileges or IAM user with sufficient permissions <!-- QUESTION: What are those permissions exactly?  -->
+- AWS CLI configured with appropriate credentials:
+   - Install the AWS CLI.
+For guidance, see AWS article [Installing or updating to the latest version of the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
-- AWS CLI configured with appropriate credentials <!-- EDITORIAL COMMENT: https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html + set up an access key for AWS cli via console > profile > Security Credentials.
-After that: `aws configure` + https://docs.aws.amazon.com/cli/v1/userguide/cli-configure-files.html-->
+   - Set up an access key for AWS CLI via the AWS console > your profile (following login, click your username in the top right corner) > **Security credentials** menu > **Create access key**.
+   - Run `aws configure` in a terminal to store your AWS access key in your home directory, in a folder named `.aws`, in a file named `credentials`.
+This is needed so you can run AWS commands from your terminal.
+For more information, see AWS article [Configuration and credential file settings in the AWS CLI](https://docs.aws.amazon.com/cli/v1/userguide/cli-configure-files.html).
 - Minimum service quotas:
   - vCPU limit: 64 (for m5.4xlarge instances)
   - Elastic IPs: 5